Do you want to be part of a group that is making a positive impact in our community today, tomorrow and forever?

 - After the presentations and Q&A, an anonymous ballot is held and the organization with the most votes will be the recipient of a $5000* grant.

-- Each member writes a $100 check made out to the Otsego County Community Foundation (OCCF).
-Members who are not in attendance must send a check with a trusted friend or mail their check to the OCCF before the meeting.
+- Each member writes a $100 check made out to the Otsego Community Foundation (OCF).
+Members who are not in attendance must send a check with a trusted friend or mail their check to the OCF before the meeting.
 There is no proxy voting.

 - The selected charity is then invited back to the next meeting to share with members the BIG impact their donations have made.